yanganto/ssi/README.md

 ssi --root-hash <root hash> --storage-key <storage key> <db path>
 ```

+Following infomation is required:
 - `db path`: the path to the rocksdb used to storage data of the chain build in Substrate
 - `root hash`: the root hash for trie node in the chain build in Substrate
+- storage key info, it can be provide by `storage key` or `pallet`, `field`, `twox 64 concat`, `black2 128 concat`, `twox 64 concat 2nd`, `black2 128 concat 2nd`
-- `storage key`: the storage key used in substrate runtime
+  - `storage key`: directly set the storage key used in substrate runtime
+  - other options: these options are infomation from substrate pallet, and will be used to generate the storage key

 There are still some optional options to help you inspect the database.
-- `-e`, exactly mode, will no get the node in subtrie, only the data from the node exactly match the storage key.
+- `-e`, exactly mode, this mode will no get the node in subtrie, only the data from the node exactly match the storage key.
+- `-s`, sumary mode, this mode will show the data sumary of a node, if you only take care about data chaging without the exactly meaning.
 - `-l <trace/debug/info/warn/error>`, show logs with different level
   - `info` level: the node type of storage key
-  - `debug` level: the path to trace the trie
+  - `debug` level: the operation about path to trace the trie
-  - `trace` level: use for developing
+  - `trace` level: the operation in DB layer for development
   - `warn` level: show the error if the database incorrect or damage or some node is incorrect
   - `error` level: show the error of this tool